rkarcade/lottery_smartcontract/README.md

 contract's constructor that will be called only once at contract creation and will set the manager to the address of the account that deploys the contract.

-2) Enter the lottery
+2) ENTER THE LOTTERY

 to enter the lottery, the user will send 0.1 eth to enter the lottery. the user's address will be added to the dynamic array and the sent Eth will be addeded to the contract balance. enter a recriver function to be able to receive eth.in Solidity 0.6.
 The function is run automatically when the contract receives ETH from EOAs.

-3) validation
+3) VALIDATION

 everyone should send the same amount which is 0.1 eth. but if user wants more chances, he can send the amount to the lottery contract. this would added in the receive functionality